-- That's called the mid-market rate, or interbank rate.
+- The rate you see on Google, Oanda etc. is called the mid-market rate, or interbank rate.
 It’s the rate that very large financial institutions, like banks, use when they trade currencies among themselves.
-This is never the rate that individuals or businesses will get when they conduct these transactions.
+Businesses, including Bill.com, don't receive this rate when converting currency, and bear the currency conversion costs.

 When will I be able to see the exchange rate during the foreign vendor payment process?

-- For USD bills paid in foreign currency, the exchange rate used is at the time the payment processes at 2 AM PT.
-The amount the vendor receives will be displayed on the payment details page once the payment deposits.
+- For USD bills paid in foreign currency, the exchange rate used is at the time the payment processes at 2:00 am Pacific Time / 5:00 am Eastern Time.
+The amount the vendor receives shows on the payment details page once the payment deposits.

 How long does it take for vendors to receive payment?